 Internal or External Microphone?

-The question of how accurate, for want of a better description, a noise measurement app could be using an internal microphone has been discussed at length.
+The question of how accurate a noise measurement app could be using an internal microphone has been discussed at length.
 One paper showed that using the same app across a number of different devices and in a controlled environment gave differences of between -28dB(A) and +10dB(A) when compared to a reference sound level meter.

 It’s clear from this data that the more impulsive content there is within the noise source, the larger the difference from the reference measurement can be.